-To illustrate the use of the User-Defined Concentration State, conductivity and concentration data has been plotted to show the various break and end-points.
+To illustrate the use of the User-Defined Concentration State, data for 0 to 45% NH4NO3 is plotted showing the various break and end-points.
 As seen by this example, the conductivity-to-concentration curve is a non-linear function, which has been divided into five line segments.
 The end-point values represent point numbers 1 and 6, while the break point values represent point numbers 2 through 5.